j-nava/idris2-vscode/README.md

 A very nice description will be written at some point.

-Check the [releases page](releases/latest) for the latest version of this extension.
+Check out the [releases page](https://github.com/j-nava/idris2-vscode/releases/latest) for the latest version of this extension.
 See [BUILD.md](BUILD.md) for brief instructions on how to build from source.

 Ideas are very welcome, but please use the Discussions page for them.